 - 1. Chair: Exempt from furlough by statute. - 2.
 Senior Deputy Chair: To provide advice and guidance to the Chair and excepted staff on policies and procedures related to the shutdown as they affect agency operations.
 Additionally, the Senior Deputy Chair will coordinate the agency's shutdown related activities and serve as an ongoing liaison with OMB for the duration of the shutdown period.
 In the absence of the Senior Deputy Chair, the Assistant Chair for Planning and Operations will fulfill these responsibilities. - 3.
+Chief of Staff: To facilitate communications with the White House and Congress and to coordinate NEH's response to any such communications, including communications needed by implication regarding NEH employees' safety and security, protection of property, and the orderly shutdown of operations and unfunded activities.
+In the absence of a Chief of Staff during a furlough period, the Director of Congressional Affairs will instead be designated as an excepted employee to serve in this capacity. - 4.
 Assistant Chair for Planning and Operations: To coordinate the agency's shutdown related activities and to assist with the ongoing liaison with OMB for the duration of the shutdown period.
-In the absence of an Assistant Chair for Planning and Operations during a furlough period, the Assistant Chair for Programs will instead be designated as an excepted employee to serve in this capacity. - 4.
-Chief of Staff: To facilitate communications with the White House and Congress and to coordinate NEH's response to any such communications.
-In the absence of a Chief of Staff during a furlough period, the White House Liaison will instead be designated as an excepted employee to serve in this capacity. - 5.
-Director, Office of Administrative Services: To provide all needed administrative support to excepted employees and to serve as liaison with the General Services Administration and the Department of Homeland Security on matters related to building access and operations. - 6.
+In the absence of an Assistant Chair for Planning and Operations during a furlough period, the Assistant Chair for Programs will instead be designated as an excepted employee to serve in this capacity. - 5.
+Director, Office of Administrative Services: To provide all needed administrative support for the suspension of operations and the orderly phase down of non-funded activities, which are needed by implication.
+In addition, this position serves as liaison with the General Services Administration and the Department of Homeland Security on matters related to building access and operations, which are necessary to protect Government property. - 6.
 Director, Office of Human Resources: To coordinate all communications with furloughed staff and to provide advice and guidance to excepted employees on personnel-related issues that might arise during a shutdown.
-Participates in all teleconferences with OMB and OPM and takes appropriate action and/or disseminates information accordingly. - 7.
-Systems Operations Supervisor, Office of Information Resources Management: To maintain a secure and viable IT infrastructure for excepted employees and to oversee the physical security and soundness of our network infrastructure.
+Participates in all teleconferences with OMB and OPM and takes appropriate action and/or disseminates information accordingly.